ecomaikgolf/typst-isec-thesis-template/1.0.0/template/thesis.typ

 = Discussion <sec:discussion>

-What a nice template @typst_ernesto_isec_template

 // ----------------------------------------------------------------------------
 // Notation
 // ----------------------------------------------------------------------------

-// - Set notations: none in thesis.with to disable this page
+// - Set notations: none in thesis.with to disable this page (or remove this)
 // - TLDR: #ntt("xor") from thesis.with notations
-// - Modified "acrostiche" for notations
+// - Downstream "acrostiche" package with patches for notations + page numbers

 #notations_page(notat)